Elleo/qt-osm-map-providers/README.md

 This repository provides scripts to easily setup a Qt OSM Map providers repository to allow use of tile servers that require an API key (including support for high DPI tiles)

+A full write up of the method used here can be found at: https://blog.mikeasoft.com/2020/06/22/qt-qml-maps-using-the-osm-plugin-with-api-keys/

 ## Usage

 1. First obtain an API key from https://www.thunderforest.com/docs/apikeys/